Multi-Source EEG Emotion Recognition via Dynamic Contrastive Domain Adaptation: METHODS

 Here MMD is employed to measure differences within the same subdomain.
 The MMD is not limited by data distribution types such as edge distribution or conditional distribution, making it favorable for class-level optimization:

-where $k(\cdot,\cdot)$ is the Gaussian kernal function (see Eq.\ref{gaussian}).
+where $k(\cdot,\cdot)$ is the Gaussian kernel function (see Eq.\ref{gaussian}).
 The class masking function is given by:

 In cases where c1 = c2, the above equation measures the discrepancies within the same emotion class; for cases where c1 $\neq$ c2, it measures the discrepancies between the two classes.
 Penalizing the SCD loss minimizes the intra-class discrepancies while maximizing the inter-class discrepancies.
 Due to the lack of target label, here we use pseudo labels $\widehat{y}_{t}^{i}$ as alternatives to estimate the SCD.
-Although the approximated pseudo labels might not be perfect, the impact of label noise on the SCD loss is typically minimal compared to a large dataset \cite{kang2020contrastive}.
-The model robustness to pseudo label errors may attribute to the the mean embedding of the distribution within a reproducing kernel Hilbert space of MMD.

-\textbf{Classification and Feature Discrimination.} Given the pair-wise multi-branch features $\{f_s^i, f_t^i\}$, we train the classifier using cross entropy loss:
+Although the approximated pseudo labels might not be perfect, the impact of label noise on the SCD loss is typically minimal compared to a large dataset \citep{kang2020contrastive}.
+The model robustness to pseudo label errors may attribute to the the mean embedding of the distribution within a reproducing kernel Hilbert space of MMD. \textbf{Classification and Feature Discrimination.} Given the pair-wise multi-branch features $\{f_{s,D}^i, f_{t,D}^i\}$, we train the classifier using cross entropy loss:

 where $P($·$|$·$)$ represents the probability distribution of the predicted label.
-Using the cross entropy loss alone tends to cause imbalanced prediction across different classifiers.
-To encourage a more consistent prediction of the target and accelerate the convergence rate of our multi-branch domain classifiers, a complementary classification loss $L_{DISC}$ is introduced:
+Using the cross entropy loss alone typically leads to imbalanced prediction across different classifiers.
+To encourage consistent prediction of the target and accelerate the convergence rate of our multi-branch domain classifiers, a complementary classification loss $L_{DISC}$ is introduced: